Flag of Greece: Historical evolution

-Military dictatorship (1967-1974)
+Military dictatorship (1967–1974)

 The legal provisions went unaltered for a relatively long period of time.
 In 1967, a new Compulsory Law (198) regulated the declaration of regional flag days, but did not alter the flag.
-In 1969, however, the sea flag was established as the sole national flag and on 18 August 1970, the flag ratio was changed to 7:12.
+However, on August 18, 1969, the sea flag was established as the sole national flag and on August 18, 1970, the flag ratio was changed to 7:12 from 2:3.
 Flags flying in ministries, embassies and public buildings had the crown in the centre of the cross until the official abolition of the monarchy on 1 June 1973 and the use of the crown was officially discontinued on July 16.